JadenQ/Notebooks/Edge Computing Lab/Lab3.md

 ```

 #### 2. Build dockerfile.

+==Error== Limited latest version CUDA is 10.2 so current base image is not working, but the CPU version is OK.

 1. apt install: Read the image to read command easier to get  image from camera.
 To make it more readable, separate it into multiple lines.